kellian-b/kubernetes/README.md

 		<li>Switch: It interconnect Master and Slaves</li>
 	</ul>
 <p><b>Tasks order:</b></p>
-<i>PS: All steps are first done by hand to get used with the different tools.
-If you're not a beginner, you can directly go to the step 12, to automate all the previous one.</i>
+<p><i>PS: All steps are first done by hand to get used with the different tools.
+If you're not a beginner, you can directly go to the step 12, to automate all the previous one.</i></p>
 <br>
 	<ol>
 		<li>Deploying OS on bare metal </li>